 The 2022 Chicago Energy Transformation Code is based on the 2021 International Energy Conservation Code.
 All plan-based building permit applications must be accompanied by a compliance statement, prepared by a licensed design professional, documenting how applicable energy conservation requirements are met.

 Chicago Heat Ordinance

-The Department of Buildings enforces the Chicago Minimum Requirements for Existing Buildings which includes the Chicago Heat Ordinance.
-The Heat Ordinance requires that during cold weather months landlords supply heat to rental units where occupants do not have individual control of the heat.
+The Department of Buildings enforces the Chicago Minimum Requirements for Existing Buildings, which includes the Chicago Heat Ordinance (Section 14X-8-803 of the Municipal Code).
+The Heat Ordinance applies to both homes and workspaces.